pdhoff/pdhoff.github.io/teaching/stat532/stat532.md

 #### Announcements

+2017-10-26 Three new homework problems have been posted, due next Thursday 11-02.

 2017-10-24: Read the notes and book chapter on maximum likelihood.

 2017-10-19: Four new homework problems added, due 10-26.
 Likelihood-based inference is coming up next.